Pursuing Fair Child And Spousal Support

-Divorce is often difficult on parents and children alike.
+Divorce is often difficult for parents and children alike.
 However, at Lana Panagoulia Law, PLLC, we take pride in promoting positive relationships between divorcing parties and their children.
-Attorney Panagoulia is the mother of a teen and holds a master's degree in teaching.
+Attorney Panagoulia is the mother of a teen and holds a master’s degree in teaching.
 The ability to effectively communicate with both her clients and the court is central to her practice of law.

 In addition, Lana Panagoulia has extensive experience in the judicial system, focusing on family law.
 Tenaciously pursuing her clients’ well-being, she handles a wide range of divorce, child support and spousal support cases.